Build a Line Follower with a Rover and a Webcam

 }

-Click Save config in the bottom left corner of the screen.
+Click Save in the top right corner of the screen.

 Test your color detector